 “Let both grow together until the harvest; and in the time of harvest I will say to the reapers, Gather together first the tares, and bind them in bundles to burn them, but gather the wheat into my barn.”

 Virtually all of the Lord’s parables either symbolically relate to some aspect of Christian living or teach his followers a prophetic lesson of the things to come.
 This parable actually has part of both types within it.
 Jesus went on to explain in the same chapter that the tares and the wheat represent not merely crops, but types of people who will make up his church.
 He told his disciples that despite his best efforts to establish a pure congregation of followers, there would eventually creep into it a number of nonbelievers.
 These evil “tares”, according to the Lord’s explanation, would turn out to be planted by Satan himself.
 He also says, though, that both the tares and the wheat should be allowed to remain present in the church until the end of the age when he will then send forth his “reapers” to separate the true believers from the evil imposters.
-It is at this point that the parable describes an aspect of the rapture that is very important for our understanding.
+It is at this point that Christ’s predictions within the parable describe an aspect of the rapture that is very important to understanding.
 This is how Jesus explained it:

 “…the harvest is the end of the age; and the reapers are the angels.